MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Conclusion

 \section{Conclusion}

 We constructed a comprehensive benchmark for multi-reference image generation, focusing on challenges specific to this setting, such as difficult reference combinations.
-Using it, we evaluated state-of-the-art open and closed models and found two notable failure modes as the number of references increases: models either ignore editing instructions or collapse when trying to follow them.
+Using it, we evaluated state-of-the-art open and closed models and found two notable failure modes as the number of references increased: models either ignored editing instructions or collapsed when trying to follow them.
 Across different types of reference difficulty, tasks involving cross-domain inputs, large-scale or viewpoint gaps, rare concepts, and multilingual inputs are consistently challenging.